spiral/docs/docs/en/framework/bootloaders.md

 ```

 > **Note**
-> `APP` bootloader namespace always loaded after `LOAD`, keep domain-specific bootloaders in it.
+> `APP` bootloader namespace is always loaded after `LOAD`, keep domain-specific bootloaders in it.

 ## Configuring Container

-The most common use-case of bootloaders is to configure DI container, for example, we might want to bind multiple
+The most common use-case of bootloaders is to configure a DI container, for example, we might want to bind multiple
 implementations to their interfaces or construct some service.

 We can use the method `init` or `boot` for these purposes.
-Method support method injection, so we can request any services we
+The method supports method injection, so we can request any services we
 need:

 ```php